 Putting the Focus on B2B Blogging

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you're responsible for marketing or business communications at a B2B company and you're still on the fence about incorporating a blog into your business-aligned communication strategy, this should be of interest.
+Opinions expressed by Entrepreneur contributors are their own.If you're responsible for marketing or business communications at a B2B company and you're still on the fence about incorporating a blog into your business-aligned communication strategy, this should be of interest.
 HiveFire, a Cambridge, Mass.-based internet marketing software solutions company, has released the results of a marketing research survey that suggests many business-to-business companies don't fully grasp the business opportunities associated with blogging.
 Some, in fact, see it as a resource drain.

 But the survey, which was administered to more than 100 B2B marketers this past summer, shows that companies that adopt a robust content marketing strategy inclusive of blogging reap benefits twofold.
 First, they see a marked improvement in search results.
 In addition, blogs create the perception that the company is staffed with thought leaders (subject matter experts) in its respective industries.
 And companies see both of these as critical components in the B2B sales process.